duckdb/duckdb-web/docs/extensions/working_with_extensions.md

 ## Force Installing Extensions

 When DuckDB installs an extension, it is copied to a local directory to be cached, avoiding any network traffic.
-Any subsequent calls to `INSTALL extension_name` will use the local version instead of downloading the extension again.
+Any subsequent calls to `INSTALL ⟨extension_name⟩` will use the local version instead of downloading the extension again.
 To force re-downloading the extension, run:

 ```sql
 FORCE INSTALL extension_name;
 ```

-Force installing can also be used to overwrite an extension with an extension with the same name from another repository, for example:
+Force installing can also be used to overwrite an extension with an extension with the same name from another repository,

-First, `spatial` is installed from the core repository:
+For example, first, `spatial` is installed from the core repository:

 ```sql
 INSTALL spatial;